devops-42/katacoda-docker-playground/1/step4.md

-In the last step we just started a container without any customiziation.
+In the last step we just started a container without any customization.
 Let's have a look at the `docker run` options.
 At first we'll start the container in detached mode:

 `docker run --name web -d nginx`{{execute}}